k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b>datasetName</b></td>
         <td>string</td>
         <td>
-          Name of the dataset stored as metadata -> name on the dataset for Flocker should be considered as deprecated<br/>
+          datasetName is Name of the dataset stored as metadata -> name on the dataset for Flocker should be considered as deprecated<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>datasetUUID</b></td>
         <td>string</td>
         <td>
-          UUID of the dataset.
+          datasetUUID is the UUID of the dataset.
 This is unique identifier of a Flocker dataset<br/>
         </td>
         <td>false</td>
       </tr></tbody>